m-Py/bayesEd/README.md

 Rouder, J N, P L Speckman, D Sun, R D Morey, and G Iverson.
 2009.
 “Bayesian T Tests for Accepting and Rejecting the Null Hypothesis.”
 *Psychonomic Bulletin & Review* 16 (2).
 Springer: 225–37.

-[1] In general, Bayes factors do not require that one of the hypotheses is a null hypothesis.
-But it is often the case, especially for default Bayes factors.